gitan12/Bank_Analysis/README.md

    ORDER BY duration DESC
    LIMIT 10;
    ```
+   - *Explanation*: This query finds the top 10 customers with the longest last contact duration (where they subscribed to a term deposit).
+It orders the records by `duration` in descending order and limits the results to 10 rows.

 4. **Find the relationship between education and the number of previous contacts**:
    ```sql